A semidefinite program for least distortion embeddings of flat tori into Hilbert spaces: Introduction

 In Section~\ref{sec:properties} we further investigate the properties of the optimization problems given in Theorem~\ref{thm:primal-simple} and Theorem~\ref{thm:dual-simple}.
 These properties will be used in the next sections.

 In the last sections we apply our new methodology.
 In Section~\ref{sec:finite-dimensional-embedding} we prove that an $n$-dimensional flat torus always admits a finite dimensional least distortion em\-bedding, a space of (complex) dimension $2^{n}-1$ suffices.
 Section~\ref{sec:lower-bound} contains a new and simple proof of our constant factor improvement of the lower bound given in~\eqref{eq:HRbound}.
 In Section~\ref{sec:standard-torus} we show that the standard embedding~\eqref{eq:standard-embedding} of the standard torus is indeed optimal and has distortion $\pi/2$.
+We give an optimal embedding of the lattices $D_n^*$ in Section~\ref{sec:dnstar}.
 In Section~\ref{sec:2d-embeddings} we determine least distortion embeddings of all two-dimensional flat tori.
-A few open questions are discussed in Section~\ref{sec:open-questions}.
+Open questions are discussed in Section~\ref{sec:open-questions}.